Kaza (rapper)

-Anthony Kazadi better known as Kaza is a French rapper originating from Val de Fontenay, Val-de-Marne.
+Anthony Kazadi, better known as Kaza, is a French rapper from Fontenay-sous-Bois, Île-de-France.
 Starting in a career in basketball, he moved to rapping with the 2018 series HRTBRK with notable chart success from his starts.
-Hew was signed to Elektra France and was close to Gambi and said he was greatly influenced by group XV Barbar.
+He was signed to Elektra France and was close to Gambi and said he was greatly influenced by group XV Barbar.
 His freestyles series led to a first studio album Heartbreak Life on 6 March 2020, reaching the Top 10 in the French Albums Chart, followed by a deluxe edition on 23 October 2020 titled Heartbreak Life: Winter Edition.
-His second album T*X*C is set to drop on 30 April 2021.
+His second album T*X*C dropped on 30 April 2021.
+His third album Titled Heartbreak Life 2 was released in on 12 January 2024.